ValveSoftware/steam-runtime/doc/possible-designs.md

 Only partially solves:

   * Host system doesn't need uncommon packages installed
-      - Flatpak 1.11.1, which is not yet a stable release, is required
+      - Flatpak 1.12 is a stable release, but is not available in all supported distributions yet

 ### Pure Steam Runtime container for game

-This is implemented in pressure-vessel >= 0.20210430.0 when used with Flatpak 1.11.1 or later and Proton >= 5.13.
+This is implemented in pressure-vessel >= 0.20210430.0 when used with Flatpak 1.12 or later and Proton >= 5.13.

     |----------------------------
     |                    Host system